ACDguide/Governance/Governance/retire/retire-published.md

 When practicable to do so, retired datasets should be archived to a deep store, which may be slow to access and not appropriate for web serving, nevertheless it enables, if necessary, analyses conducted on the retired data to be repeated, that is, reproducible science.

 Most data facilities (including NCI and CSIRO) have tape archives where data can be backed up or stored when it is no longer required.
-However, there is still some cost associated with this storage, and it is not infinite in scale, so it is not always an appopriate solution, but it should be used when viable to do so.
+However, there is still some cost associated with this storage, and it is not infinite in scale, so it is not always an appropriate solution, but it should be used when viable to do so.